 Vineyards on the slopes of the valley are normally preferred as the frost will roll down.
 The slopes facing south normally produce good quality wine due to longer exposure to sunshine compared to north-facing slopes as they do not have the same advantage.

 This is most important and in every stage of viticulture plowing, pruning, weeding, spraying, harvesting, etc. happens at a particular month of the year considering the weather.

 It refers to the method of making wine.
 The wine producers have a lot of options before them at each stage of making wine.

 The wine produced in the new world uses the latest technology while the traditional winemaking countries follow the old wine-making methods.
 Each has its own characteristics.

 Aging determines the character of the wine.
 The longer the wine matured, the more mellower and smoother will be the wine, taking the flavor of vanillin from the wood.

 Wines should be stored at an appropriate temperature and in rooms free from direct sunlight and vibration.
-Wines should not be subjected to extreme fluctuation in temperature.
+Wines should not be subjected to extreme fluctuations in temperature.
 Poor storage would mar the quality of the wine.